kcng0/file-extension-changer/readme.md

 change all the file extensions from the file list.

 References:
-https://www.youtube.com/watch?v=KVEIW2htw0A&ab_channel=JieJenn for UI and drag and drop part
+https://www.youtube.com/watch?v=KVEIW2htw0A&ab_channel=JieJenn for UI and drag and drop part.